brunchmade/pinwheel-mac/README.md

 ## Live comments example

 1. Open two browsers with separate cookie spaces (like a regular session and an incognito session).
 2. Login as different people in each browser.
 3. Go to the same message.
 4. Add comments in either browser and see them appear real-time on the counterpart screen.

+## Building the Electron apps

+We use [Electron](https://github.com/atom/electron) to build the Mac app wrapper.
+To compile your own binaries, run the following scripts from the project root:

+**Production app**
+`cd electron && npm run pack && cd ..`

+**Development app**
+`cd electron && npm run pack:beta && cd ..`

+Your binary will be created at `electron/dist/Turntable-darwin-x64/Turntable.app`.